johnny7861532/activation-function-swish-in-Keras/README.md

-it seems that swish is not powerful as I expect, and swish training need about 20% extra time to training.
+it seems that swish is not powerful as I expect, and swish need about 20% extra time to train.

 Also compare with their training history, relu seem got better training curve.